FujiClado/wphealer/README.md

 ## Feature List:

- * Infeted files are replaced automatically
+ * Infeted files are replaced automatically.
  * Infected files will be stored for later inseption.
  * No manual interation needed.
  * Exclude scan dir path as needed.